partha2409/DCASE2025_seld_baseline/README.md

 ## Dataset

 The Stereo SELD dataset, derived from STARSS23, comprises 30,000 real recordings, each 5 seconds long.
 Each recording includes stereo audio, standard video, and the corresponding detection and localization labels.
 For further details, please refer to the task description webpage.

-Additional audio-visual synthetic data can be generated using Spatial scaper library and

  **NOTE : Participants must use the fixed development test split provided in the baseline method for reporting development scores.
 The evaluation set will be released at a later stage.**

 The development dataset can be downloaded from the link - [**DCASE2025 Task3 Stereo SELD Dataset**](https://doi.org/10.5281/zenodo.15087603)

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15087603.svg)](https://doi.org/10.5281/zenodo.15087603)

+**NOTE: Additional audio-visual synthetic data can be generated using the Spatial Scaper library, and the process for creating stereo versions of the synthetic data is detailed on the task description page.**

 ## Project Structure